Boulevards & Byways

 Caleta San Juan

-Continue straight to Caleta San Juan.
-The colors and architecture of these 400-year old homes, the beautiful Moorish title, and hidden courtyards make this my favorite street.
+Walk through the gate and continue straight on San Juan Street or Caleta San Juan.
+Notice the colors and architecture of these 400-year old homes.
+The beautiful Moorish title and hidden courtyards make this my favorite street to take a stroll.

 Cathedral de San Juan Bautista

-At the top of the street, is the graceful Cathedral de San Juan Bautista or the Cathedral of Saint John the Baptist.
+At the top of San Juan Street is the graceful gothic Cathedral de San Juan Bautista or the Cathedral of Saint John the Baptist.
+It is the second oldest church in the western hemisphere and oldest church on US soil.
+The history of the church begins in 1521 with the beginnings of the Spanish colonialization of the island.

 Visitors can view the tomb of Ponce de Leon,